The strange disappearance of Ranger Paul Fugate from Arizona’s Chiricahua Monument

 The search for Paul Fugate

-That weekend Paul had another seasonal employee staying with him, and when he didn’t return after dark, she grew concerned.
+That weekend, Paul had another seasonal employee staying with him, and when he didn’t return after dark, she grew concerned.
 Earlier that day, Paul had driven her up to the Massai Point Trailhead so she could hike downhill to the visitor center.
-At about 8 pm, she went to see Ted Scott, the monument’s superintendent, who together with two other Monument employees headed out to look for Paul.
+At about 8 p.m., she went to see Ted Scott, the monument’s superintendent, who, together with two other Monument employees, headed out to look for Paul.

-The National Park Service, the Cochise County Sheriff’s Department, the Bureau of Land Management, the US Forest Service, the Southern Arizona Search and Rescue Association, and Paul’s friends and family all helped in the search.
+The National Park Service, the Cochise County Sheriff’s Department, the Bureau of Land Management, the US Forest Service, the Southern Arizona Search and Rescue Association, and Paul’s friends and family helped in the search.
 They scrambled over rocky ridges and scoured every square inch in a 0.5-mile radius from the visitor center and even rappelled into the impassable Organ Pipe Formation.

 The only solid lead was provided by an acquaintance of Paul, Dick Horton and his wife Joy, a Park Service volunteer in his fifties, who described seeing him on the afternoon of his disappearance, wearing his uniform and slumped unconscious between two men in a pickup truck.

-Under hypnosis at the end of January 1980, Detective Craig Emanuel, the acquaintance described the truck and the men.
+Under hypnosis at the end of January 1980, Detective Craig Emanuel, the acquaintance, described the truck and the men.
 Horton recalled that Paul looked “sad and dejected.”
-The pickup was dark green, with a camper shell.
+The pickup was dark green with a camper shell.
 The driver, he said, was in his thirties, had a Kenny Rogers beard, and was wearing a black, white, and red plaid shirt.
 The second man wore a green jacket, perhaps the one Paul had left the visitor center with.

-The acting director of the Park Service's Western Region, Jack Davis, dismissed this saying it ''would have to be questioned because of the speed,'' since the vehicles passed each other at 50 miles per hour, ''and the fleeting nature of the glimpse.''
+The acting director of the Park Service's Western Region, Jack Davis, dismissed this, saying it ''would have to be questioned because of the speed,'' since the vehicles passed each other at 50 miles per hour, ''and the fleeting nature of the glimpse.''
 But others working in the monument reportedly saw vehicle spinout tracks on a dirt road near the Faraway and signs of a scuffle.

-A search of Fugate’s home showed that he had left behind his wallet, $300 in cash, a valuable gun collection, expensive camera equipment, and a truck he was restoring.
+A search of Fugate’s home showed he had left behind his wallet, $300 in cash, a valuable gun collection, expensive camera equipment, and a truck he was restoring.
 This discounted the theory that he had run off to start a new life somewhere else.
-Though there was some persistent speculation that he had followed a pregnant girlfriend to a new city.
+However, there was some persistent speculation that he had followed a pregnant girlfriend to a new city.

 Reports that Fugate was alive and murder claims

-He was reportedly seen three years later in 1983 in Bend, Oregon.
+He was reportedly seen three years later, in 1983, in Bend, Oregon.
 In July 1983, based on new leads, a Cochise County Sheriff's Office official announced Fugate had been murdered and that the arrest of "more than one person" was imminent.
 However, no one was ever charged.

-Dody Fugate and Park service controversy
+Dody Fugate and Park Service Controversy

 Following his disappearance, the Park Service declared Paul was officially missing and posted a $5,000 reward for information.
 His family matched that sum.
-The service also started making partial salary payments to his wife, Dody, who was a scientific photographer at the University of Arizona's Lunar and Planetary Laboratory.
+The service also started making partial salary payments to his wife, Dody, a scientific photographer at the University of Arizona's Lunar and Planetary Laboratory.

 In early 1981, Howard Chapman, director of the Park Service's Western Region, reviewed the case and decided that Fugate had voluntarily ''abandoned his position.''
-Paul was dismissed from his role, and his wife was asked to return the $6,900 paid to her, plus 11 percent interest.
+Paul was dismissed from his role, and his wife was asked to return the $6,900 paid to her, plus 11 per cent interest.
 Later, the demand for repayment was changed to a deduction on his retirement fund.

 For six years the National Park Service refused to list him as deceased and his widow was unable to collect benefits.
 In 1986, the NPS and an Arizona investigator re-examined the case and confirmed his death.
 Dody was finally able to claim full financial support.
 Not the park service's finest hour!